-We analyze the matching method and loss function selection, and prove that the feature matching effect will be better by using the cosine similarity (taking the highest similarity) as the matching criterion and selecting some high-dimensional features as the matching basis, which inversely verifies the importance of the high-dimensional abstract semantic features in the process of face association re-recognition.
+We analyze the matching method and loss function selection and prove that the feature matching effect will be better by using cosine similarity (taking the highest similarity) as the matching criterion and selecting some high-dimensional features as the matching basis, which inversely verifies the importance of high-dimensional abstract semantic features in the process of face association re-recognition.

 II.
 RELATED WORK.